ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Engine.md

 of some pattern or concept somewhere.

-Words have zillions of bits representing language properties of the word (well, maybe not zillions, but 3x64 bytes worth of bits).
+Words have zillions of bits representing language properties of the word (well, maybe not zillions, but a bunch of bits).
 Many are permanent core properties like it can be a noun, a singular noun, it refers to a unit of time (like `month`), it refers to an animate being, or it's a word learned typically in first grade.
 Eg.,
 ```